leecbaker/datareftool/README.md

 * Make it easy to deselect the search field (unlike DRE).
 Use enter, return, escape, or tab, or click elsewhere in the DRT window.
 * Cut/copy/paste/select all in search field and for datarefs (uses standard keyboard shortcuts)
 * Multiple DRT windows viewable at once

-Stuff that I'm not planning (but welcome pull requests for):

-* Ability to modify datarefs
-* Remember window positions and search details when X-Plane is closed

 ### How to build
 Building requires cmake and a c++11 compiler.
 Here's how I do it: